Reading Time: 13 minutes

 Initially, JavaScript was used for client-side scripting and was restricted to front-end development.
 Gradually, it was disregarded by the developers as they had to work on different frameworks for both server-side and client-side areas of applications.

-Node JS is an open-source framework used for scalable and robust applications.
+Node JS is an open-source framework that is used for scalable and robust applications.
 With Node, the developers aren’t restricted to one side of development and are unshackled and open to use for both server-side and client-side development.

 When it’s combined with JavaScript, it can make websites more interactive and intuitive.